Kevin-Burch/MS_Fintech_Published_Assignments/README.md

 # MS_Fintech_Published_Assignments
-This repositiory was created to publish code written as an assignment throught the MS Fintech Program at UTD
+This repositiory was created to publish code written as an assignment throughout the MS Fintech Program at UTD

 The first assignment was to create a payroll program.
    This program was written as the first weekend assignment for the MS